 Volunteers Bon Edwards, Jennifer Mitchell Penn, Vince Wall, Tiffany Rieffanaugh, Kathy Newton and Emily Biles were all present to help with the Giveaway.

-WOLA began Operation Warm Winter in 2009.
+WOLA began Operation Warm Winter in 2007 under the coordination of Stephanie Pruitt.
 The Giveaway is one part of the program.
 It makes warm winter clothing available for anyone in need.
 Before the event, donation bins for gently used winter wear are placed in various locations around town.

 Another major part of the program involves providing new warm jackets and boots to elementary school children.
 According to the California Department of Education School Accountability Report Card, 70.3% of children attending Burney Elementary School are socio-economically disadvantaged.
 Operation Warm Winter works with the school teachers and staff to distribute the jackets and boots to individual children as needed.